brycie-boy/The_Cosmos/In the Buddha's Words An Anthology of Discources from the Pali Canon Chapter VI. Deepening One’s Perspective on the World.md

 ___

-- Highlight(pink) - Location 3208
-those inclined to resign themselves to fate that present effort determines our present quality of life as well as our future destiny.

-___

-- Highlight(pink) - Location 3209
-those convinced that personal existence ceases with bodily death that living beings survive the breakup of the body and re-arise in accordance with their kamma.

-___

 - Highlight(pink) - Location 3211
 A blissful heavenly rebirth, however, is not the final purpose for which the Buddha taught the Dhamma.
 At best it is only a temporary waystation.
 The ultimate goal is the cessation of suffering, and the bliss of the heavens, no matter how blissful, is not the same as the cessation of suffering.